 High School (CEO) College Education Online

-The Spring 2026 HS CEO Courses and their descriptions are below:
+The Summer 2026 HS CEO Courses and their descriptions are below:

 The tuition and technology fee is discounted for HS CEO to 1/3 the cost of SUNY CCC tuition.
 Please see tuition and technology fee

 Please check the email you registered with for important information regarding the course.
-Most classes start on 1/26/2026 unless otherwise noted in the course description.
+Classes start on 5/26/2026 or 7/13/2026.
+Please check the date on the course description.

 Recommended Grade Level-10/12th